frenchy64/dependabot-clojure-cli-via-mvn/README.md

 ## Usage

-Assuming you have a Leiningen project in a git repo ready to go, adding dependabot support is a matter of copying some files and code from this repo.
+Assuming you have a Clojure CLI project in a git repo ready to go, adding dependabot support is a matter of copying some files and code from this repo.

 1. Copy [.github/dependabot.yml](.github/dependabot.yml) to your repo.
 Notice that we've configured the `dependabot` directory as a Maven project--this is where our fake Maven project will live.